 For many roles this is unnecessary – but in some cases previous experience of working with children may be required.
 This will always be clarified.

 If you will be working with food, new legislation requires you to hold a food hygiene certificate.

 Is there training on offer to help my career?

-If you are not affiliated with a school a number of courses are available at local Adult Community Colleges.
-From teaching assistant to catering, finance to school governor, training courses are available to help you gain the entry requirements or to develop your career.
-See www.essex.gov.uk/Education-Schools/Adult-Learning/Pages/Adult-Learning.aspx for details of courses.
+A number of courses are available at local Adult Community Colleges.
+These training courses can help you gain the entry requirements or to develop your career – in fields from teaching assistant to catering, finance to school governor.
+See the Essex Adult Community Learning website for details of courses.